 The Special Award winners are chosen from the field of successful scholarship recipients of a given year representing the artistic disciplines of music, literary arts, visual arts, circus arts, video/new media, dance, and theatre.

-For the last 74 years the NSTT has continued to support emerging Nova Scotian artists as they pursue their studies towards the ultimate goal of establishing professional careers in the arts.
+For the last 74 years the NSTT has supported emerging Nova Scotian artists as they pursue their studies towards the ultimate goal of establishing professional careers in the arts.